A study suggests that there might be a link between anxiety and being spiritually-minded.

 When superimposing these understandings of what it means to have a high intelligence rating on what has been found in the aforementioned studies pertaining to anxious individuals, it becomes obvious the significant parallel between sentinel observations and higher intellect.

-All three of these traits, when present in a singular consciousness, will build on one another and lend themselves toward complimenting the other traits.
+All three of these traits, when present in a singular consciousness, will build on one another and lend themselves to complementing the other traits.
 Where our heightened awareness comes out in open-mindedness, for instance, is most abundant when considering the perception of the spiritual world, energies or otherwise, which can’t yet be scientifically proven as infallibly as we’d like, but we are still aware of them.

 So, after having dove right in, is it the chicken before the egg?
 Are those who are socially anxious more likely to be spiritual, or are those who are spiritually minded more apt to suffer from GAD?